grantek/minisynth32/README.md

 M3 PC Case Screws may work here, but if they're any longer than 4mm, it's possible to push into the plastic resulting in a bulge on the front.

-The mounting holes for the rotary encoder, the front panel PCB, and the top shell use 3mm M3 knurled threaded inserts.
-These are pushed into the (slightly narrower) mounting holes of the plastic case with a hot soldering iron to melt them into the hole (use a similar temperature as your 3D printer extruder, eg.
-220-250 Celsius for PLA).
+The mounting holes for the front panel PCB, and the top shell use 3mm M3 knurled threaded inserts.
+These are pushed into the (slightly narrower) mounting holes of the plastic case with a hot soldering iron to melt them into the hole (use a similar temperature as your 3D printer extruder, eg. 220-250 Celsius for PLA).

   *  Be careful you don't let the soldering iron touch the other 3D-printed parts!
   *  It's easy with a wide conical soldering tip to push the tip of the iron into the insert, and hold the insert down with tweezers while you remove the iron tip.
-There is one mounting hole at the edge of the faceplate where that's impossible, so you need to press the edge of the iron tip onto the top of the insert.

 ### Assembling the face

-* Melt the 3 threaded inserts into the faceplate as described above.
+* Melt the first threaded insert into the faceplate as described above.
-* Melt the last threaded insert into the mounting hole on the top shell.
+* Melt the other threaded insert into the mounting hole on the top shell while you're at it.
-* The printed face plate is assembled with the assembled front panel PCB, two printed buttons, the assembled rotary encoder (with printed backplate), and a printed knob.
+* The printed face plate is assembled with the assembled front panel PCB, two printed buttons, and the printed knob on the rotary encoder.
 * Drop the printed buttons into the button holes, then fit the front panel PCB so that the tactile switches fit against the buttons, and the OLED display is aligned with the window.
 Attach the PCB with an M3 screw.
-* Insert the rotary encoder assembly with the longer side of the backplate to the right (covering the front panel PCB).
-You may need to bend the pins on the left side upwards to clear the face's mounting tab.
-Attach the backplate with M3 screws, and fit the knob.

 ### Assembling the base and top